X-rays are best known for their use in evaluating broken bones. However, they can also be used to look at different parts of the body.

 IVPs are still performed.
 However, computed tomography (CT) scans are now the preferred way to examine the urinary system.
 These scans take less time to perform.
 They are also able to provide alternate views of the system.

 Drinking lots of fluid the day before your test can help get your kidneys ready to excrete the dye.

 Before having an IVP, tell your doctor if:

 - you have allergies, especially to iodine or seafood

-- you have ever had an adverse reaction to X-ray dye (contrast)
+- you have ever had an adverse reaction to X-ray dye (contrast dye)

-Diabetics who take insulin should ask their doctor whether to take insulin the day of the test.
+If you have diabetes and take insulin, you should ask your doctor whether or not you should take insulin the day of the test.

 As the dye is injected, you may feel tingling.
 It may feel like you are urinating.
 This is normal.
 You may also have a metallic taste in your mouth.

 A new X-ray picture will be taken every few minutes for 30 to 60 minutes.
 The series of pictures will track the dye as it moves through your kidneys and ureters into your bladder.
 Before each picture is taken, you will need to hold your breath.
 Right before the last picture, you will be asked to empty your bladder again.
 This last picture will show how well your bladder has emptied.

 After the IVP is over, you can resume a normal diet.
 Drinking more fluids can help your body excrete the dye.

 There are some small risks associated with an IVP.